AresValley/Artemis-DB/static/85/description.md

 CIS-128 is an OFDM mode that uses 128 channels, with one “off” channel in the center, so the signal is divided into two 64 channel parts.
+This mode has been seen using QAM and PSK of various modes.
+QAM-16, QAM-4, and QPSK have been seen so far.
+Has a baud rate of about 21 Bd in each subchannel.
+Has been seen with CIS-3000 preluding the transmission.

+Also seen in a 6 kHz wideband mode, with double the baud rate but still maintaining 128 channels and the center off channel.